solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-During the presentation, Christina discussed points as to why Kotlin is a clear choice.
+During the presentation, Christina discussed why Kotlin is a clear choice.
 One slide discussed the [billion-dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare) of Java.
-Kotlin solves this by making nullability explicitly declared and discouraged its use.
+Kotlin solves the problem by making nullability explicitly declared.

 But then again, the interoperability of Kotlin is one hundred percent with Java.
 So is this barrier safe until Java goes away?
-Does [NPE](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html) now become a decaying problem?
+Does [NPE](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html) become a decaying problem?
 From one [trillion](https://twitter.com/JakeWharton/status/863083342215950336) to one billion to a million-dollar mistake?

 > Management should encourage consistency.
 Make sure to communicate and promote that consistency.

-As a technical engineering manager, the powerful concept ranges of *explicit-implicit* and *consistent-inconsistent* usually steers codebases in either a clear direction or a one that is abandoned.
+As a technical engineering manager, the powerful concept ranges of *explicit-implicit* and *consistent-inconsistent* steers codebases in either a clear direction or a one that is abandoned.
 [Philosophical choices](https://levelup.gitconnected.com/in-software-philosophy-is-delegation-c786dd3a16cf) on these spectrums do actually matter.

 Kotlin is here.
 I hope not another rewrite.